GluuFederation/docs-oxd-prod/3.1.1/sources/framework/net/index.md

 ```

-## Demosite deployment <!-- Sample -->
+## Demosite Deployment

 - Your client application must have a valid SSL certification, so the URL includes: `https://`
-- The client hostname should be a valid `hostname`(FQDN), not a localhost or an IP Address.
+- The client hostname should be a valid `hostname` (FQDN), not a localhost or an IP Address.
-You can configure the `hostname` by adding the following
+- You can configure the `hostname` by adding `127.0.0.1  client.example.com` to the file  `C:\Windows\System32\drivers\etc\host`
-entry in `C:\Windows\System32\drivers\etc\host` file:

-    `127.0.0.1  client.example.com`

 - Open the downloaded [Sample Project](https://github.com/GluuFederation/oxd-csharp/archive/3.1.1.zip) specific to this oxd-csharp library in Visual Studio.

 - Enable SSL using the following instructions:

-    - Open Visual Studio in administrator mode.
+    - Open Visual Studio in administrator mode
-    - Open the Client application in Visual Studio.
+    - Open the client application in Visual Studio
-    - Go to Client Application Properties.
+    - Go to client application properties
-    - Navigate to `Development Server` and set `SSL Enabled` to `True`.
+    - Navigate to `Development Server` and set `SSL Enabled` to `True`

 - Change the `hostname` in the project using the following instructions:

-     - Make hidden folders visible in the windows explorer.(If already done then ignore it).
+     - Make hidden folders visible in windows explorer
-     - Navigate to `vs/config` folder in the root of the project in the windows explorer.
+     - Navigate to `vs/config` folder in the root of the project in windows explorer
-     - Open the `applicationhost.config` file.
+     - Open the `applicationhost.config` file
      - Add the following lines to `bindings` section of the project:

 ```code
 <binding protocol="https" bindingInformation="*:portno:client.example.com" />